laberning/openrowingmonitor/docs/physics_openrowingmonitor.md

 * To allow for a very frequent update of the monitor, and allow for testing for typical end-criteria for trainings that change quite quickly (i.e. absolute distance, elapsed time), we calculate these for each new *currentDt*;

 * As we can only calculate the drag factor at the end of the recovery phase, we can only (retrospectively) apply it to the realized linear distance of that same recovery phase.
 Therefore, we we need to report absolute time and distance from the `RowingEngine` in `engine/RowingEngine.js`);

-## A closer look at the effects of the various Drive and Recovery phase detection

-In this section, we will answer the question whether Concept2 made a big error in their stroke detection, and thus that using *naturalDeceleration* is set to 0 is inferior to actually setting it to a different value.
-The short answer is that Concept2 has made a perfectly acceptable tradeoff between reliability of the stroke detection and precision of some metrics.

-Effectively, Open Rowing Monitor can use two different methods of stroke detection.
-When *naturalDeceleration* is set to 0, it will detect an acceleration/deceleration directly based on *currentDt*, similar to Concept2.
-When *naturalDeceleration* is set to a negative number, it will consider that number as the minimum level of deceleration (in Rad/s<sup>2</sup>).
-The later is more volatile, as described above, but some consider this desirable when possible.

-Our practical experiments show that assuming the recovery-phase started too early doesn't affect measurements per se.
-In theory, the calculation of speed and power do not depend directly on phase detection, they do depend on the total number of impulses and the drag factor.
-It is in fact the automatic update of the drag factor that is dependent on the correct detection of the stroke.
-The drag factor can be pinned down if needed by setting *autoAdjustDragFactor* to "false".
-If set to true, it might affect measurements of both distance and power, where we will discuss the knock-on effects.

-### Effects on the automatically calculated drag factor

-The most important measurement that is affected by stroke detection errors is the calculation of the drag factor.

-Our robust implementation of the drag factor is:

-> DragFactor = FlywheelInertia \* ( 1 / AngularVelocity<sub>start</sub> - 1 / AngularVelocity<sub>end</sub>) \* RecoveryLength

-Looking at the effect of erroneously starting the recovery early and ending it late, it affects two variables:

-* Recovery length will *systematically* become too long (approx. 200 ms from our experiments)

-* The Angular Velocity will *systematically* become too high as the flywheel already starts to decelerate at the end of the drive phase, which we mistakenly consider the start of the recovery (in our tests this was approx. 83,2 Rad/sec instead of 82,7 Rad/sec).
-A similar thing can happen at the begin of the recovery phase when the rower doesn't have an explosive Drive.

-Example calculations based on several tests show that this results in a systematically too high estimate of the drag factor.
-As these errors are systematic, it is safe to assume these will be fixed by the calibration of the power and distance corrections (i.e. the estimate of the *FlywheelInertia* and the *MagicConstant*).
-Thus, as long as the user calibrates the rower to provide credible data for his setting of *naturalDeceleration*, there will be no issues.

-Please note that this does imply that changing the *naturalDeceleration* when the *autoAdjustDragFactor* is set to true (thus drag is automatically calculated) will require a recalibration of the power and distance measurements.

-### Knock-on Effects on the Power calculation

-Question is what the effect of this deviation of the drag factor is on the power calculation.
-The power is calculated as follows:

-> P= k \* &omega;<sup>3</sup>

-Here, the drag factor is affected upwards.
-Here the average speed is determined by measuring the angular displacement and divided by the time, being affected in the following manner:

-* Time spend in the Drive phase is *systematically* too short

-* Angular displacement in the Drive phase will *systematically* be too short

-These effects do not cancel out: in essence the flywheel decelerates at the end of the drive phase, which we mistakenly include in the recovery phase.
-This means that on average, the average speed is systematically too high: it misses some slower speed at the end of the drive.
-As all factors of the power calculation are systematically overestimating, the result will be a systematic overestimation.

-Again, this is a systematic (overestimation) of the power, which will be systematically corrected by the Inertia setting.

 ## A mathematical perspective on key metrics